nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 }
 ```

-In this example, a 'critical section' has been implemented by a pair of API calls: `sdr_begin_xn` and `sdr_end_xn`.
-The critical section is used to ensure that the SDR is not altered while the space allocation is in progress.
+In this example, a 'critical section' has been implemented by API calls: `sdr_begin_xn` and `sdr_end_xn`.
+The critical section ensures that the SDR is not altered while the space allocation is in progress.
 These APIs will be explained later in this document.
 The `sdr_write` API is used to write data into the space acquired by `sdr_malloc`.

-It may seem strange that the failure to allocate space or to write the data into the allocated space relies on checking the return value of `sdr_end_xn` instead sdr_malloc and sdr_write functions.
-This is because when `sdr_end_xn` returns negative value, it indicates that an SDR transaction was already terminated, which occurs when `sdr_malloc` or `sdr_write` fails.
-So this is a convenient way to detect the failure of two calls at the same time by checking the `sdr_end_xn` calls return value.
+It may seem strange that failing to allocate space or write the data into the allocated space relies on checking the return value of `sdr_end_xn` instead of sdr_malloc and sdr_write functions.
+This is because when `sdr_end_xn` returns a negative value, it indicates that an SDR transaction was already terminated, which occurs when `sdr_malloc` or `sdr_write` fails.
+So, this is a convenient way to detect the failure of two calls simultaneously by checking the `sdr_end_xn` call return value.

 Description